visit-dav/visit/src/doc/python_scripting/quickrecipes.rst

 ::

-    # Set active window to one containing Lineout curve plots
+    # Set active window to one containing Lineout curve plots (typically #2)
     SetActiveWindow(2)
     # Get array of x,y pairs for first curve plot in window
     SetActivePlots(0)